ChanthMiao/ghc-wiki-mirror/view-patterns-archive.md

 it when they are so close to pattern guards.
 That's a good question.
-I'm hoping that support for view patterns might encourage people to export view functions (ones with `Maybe` return types, and encouage their use in patten matching).
+I'm hoping that support for view patterns might encourage people to export view functions (ones with `Maybe` return types, and encourage their use in pattern matching).
 That is, just lower the barrier for abstraction a bit.

 **Completeness**.
 It is hard to check for completeness of pattern matching; and likewise for overlap.
-But guards already make both of these hard; and GADTs make completness hard too.
+But guards already make both of these hard; and GADTs make completeness hard too.
 So matters are not much worse than before.

 ---